 Snow parks, half pipes, kickers and rails are where freestyle skis come into their own.
 They’ll give you plenty of pop and lots of manoeuvrability, being comfortable in the air, rotating, landing and riding switch.

 Narrower underfoot widths and deeper sidecuts will give greater control in the park, but with many freestylers opting to take their skills to the powder, fatter models are available too.
-Many will give you the option of mounting your binding in a more traditional position, or closer to the center of the ski, to aid rotation in the air and give better stability on rails.
+Many will give you the option of mounting your binding in a more traditional position, or closer to the centre of the ski, to aid rotation in the air and give better stability on rails.

 Profiles can vary depending on whether a model is biased towards park or powder, but most will feature some poppy camber under foot, and plenty of flex in the nose and tail to make for more forgiving landings.
 If you’re looking for superior pipe performance then opt for a stiffer ski with more sidecut to give extra gip on those icy walls.